calvinmetcalf/crypto-pouch/readme.md

 the external one, make sure that one has a password set as well if you want it encrypted too.

-Currently encrypts with Chacha20-Poly1305, this will likely be changed to AES256-GCM when node 0.12.0 drops.
+Currently encrypts with Chacha20-Poly1305, this may be changed to AES256-GCM when node 0.12.0 drops.

 If you change the name of a document, it will throw an error when you try